 Understanding political philosophy far more broadly than it usually is may be the most important legacy of Bloom and Jaffa.
 The only project they worked on together, a study of Shakespeare’s political thought, opened for their students and others the body of great literature as a source of political wisdom.
 Freed from the reigning orthodoxies of our day, theirs are often alone among students of literature who can see that the tedious categories of race, class, and gender are mere shadows dancing on the wall.

 Whatever might have divided them, Harry Jaffa and Allan Bloom both found in Leo Strauss’s classroom an approach to philosophy that changed their lives.
 Their own students found the same in their classrooms, and so unto the third and fourth generations.
-There are real and important differences in what they experienced and, more importantly, how they understood it, just as with Socrates’ students.
+There are real and important differences in what they experienced and, more importantly, in how they understood it, just as with Socrates’ students.
 If Strauss really was the Socrates of our millennium, Bloom and Jaffa are the best evidence for this claim.

 Source for Allan Bloom photo: University of Chicago Photographic Archive, apf7-00081, Hanna Holborn Gray Special Collections Research Center, University of Chicago Library.